-21.3 University Criteria for Promotion.
-The decision to award a promotion to a library faculty member shall be a result of his/her meritorious performance and shall be consistent with the University's promotion criteria and library guidelines for application of those criteria pursuant to Article 9.
+- (c) Credit for a maximum of one year of full-time duties in rank shall be determined at the time of appointment by the Provost and Vice President for Academic Affairs and shall be specified in the employment contract. - (d) Library faculty are not required to seek promotion.
+There is no penalty for a library faculty's unsuccessful bid for promotion. - 22.3 University Criteria for Promotion.
+The decision to award a promotion to a library faculty member shall be a result of his/her meritorious performance and shall be consistent with the University's promotion criteria and library guidelines for application of those criteria adopted pursuant to Article 9.
 These judgments of excellent or outstanding performance are complex.
-They cannot easily be reduced to a quantitative formula, nor can the considerations that must be applied in each individual case be completely described in general terms or by numbers alone, separate from necessary qualitative assessments.

-- (a) The library faculty member's accomplishments elsewhere which are applicable to the UNF promotion criteria shall be considered in addition to his/her performance during his/her service at the University. - (b) Promotion from Assistant University Librarian to Associate University Librarian requires that the candidate be excellent in performing his/her assigned duties and show evidence of professional and intellectual accomplishments contributing to the University and the profession.
-Promotion from Associate University Librarian to University Librarian requires that the candidate must be outstanding in performing his/her assigned duties and show evidence of substantial professional and intellectual accomplishments that contribute to the University and the profession. - (1) Meritorious performance of assigned duties (excellent performance in the case of promotion to Associate University Librarian and outstanding performance in the case of promotion to University Librarian) is evidenced by showing increasing responsibility and continuing growth in the profession, successfully applying the library faculty member's knowledge of library science in the development and organization of the library collection, and/or facilitating the use of library services and resources by the University community.
-For promotion from Associate University Librarian to University Librarian, the performance of assigned duties must be more meritorious than that which resulted in the library faculty member's promotion from Assistant University Librarian to Associate University Librarian. - (2) Demonstrating professional and intellectual accomplishments that contribute to the University and the profession is evidenced by professional development contributions, creative contributions, and a record of active participation in University governance through committees and otherwise or a record of active service to one's professional discipline and the broader public which may occur at the local, state, national, and international levels.
-For promotion from Associate University Librarian to University Librarian, these contributions must be greater than those which resulted in the library faculty member's promotion from Assistant University Librarian to Associate University Librarian.
+They cannot easily be reduced to a quantitative formula, nor can the considerations that must be applied in each individual case be completely described in general terms or by numbers alone, separate from necessary qualitative assessments. - (a) The library faculty member's accomplishments elsewhere which are applicable to the UNF promotion criteria shall be considered in addition to his/her performance during his/her service at the University. - (b) Promotion from Assistant University Librarian to Associate University Librarian requires that the candidate be excellent in performing his/her assigned duties and show evidence of professional and intellectual accomplishments via service and scholarly activities that contribute to the University and the profession. - (c) Promotion from Associate University Librarian to University Librarian requires that the candidate must be outstanding in performing his/her assigned duties and show evidence of substantial professional and intellectual accomplishments via service and scholarly activities that contribute to the University and the profession. - (d) The Library Promotion Committee shall assess the candidate's qualifications for promotion based on documentation provided by the librarian in his/her promotion dossier. - (1) Meritorious performance of assigned duties (excellent performance in the case of promotion to Associate University Librarian and outstanding performance in the case of promotion to University Librarian) is evidenced by showing increasing responsibility and continuing growth in the performance of activities as outlined in the job description, scholarship, and service agendas.
+Each faculty member shall have a unique balance of primary activities as determined by their supervisor, job description, and annual assignments.